-PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN

-About Plan 1 About Plan 2 About the Hybrid Retirement Plan

-Plan 1 is a defined benefit plan.
-The Plan 2 is a defined benefit plan.
-The Hybrid Retirement Plan combines the

-retirement benefit is based on a member's The retirement benefit is based on a features of a defined benefit plan and a defined

-age, service credit and average final member's age, service credit and contribution plan.

-compensation at retirement using a formula. average final compensation at The defined benefit is based on a member's

-retirement using a formula. age, service credit and average final

-compensation at retirement using a formula.

-The benefit from the defined contribution

-component of the plan depends on the member

-and employer contributions made to the plan

-and the investment performance of those

-▮ 기가 가게 제하셔요 함 contributions.

-In addition to the monthly benefit payment

-payable from the defined benefit plan at

-retirement, a member may start receiving

-distributions from the balance in the defined

-contribution account, reflecting the

-contributions, investment gains or losses, and

-any required fees.
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN About Plan 1 Plan 1 is a defined benefit plan.
+The retirement benefit is based on a member's age, service credit and average final compensation at retirement using a formula.
+About Plan 2 Plan 2 is a defined benefit plan.
+The retirement benefit is based on a member's age, service credit and average final compensation at retirement using a formula.
+About the Hybrid Retirement Plan The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan.
+The defined benefit is based on a member's age, service credit and average final compensation at retirement using a formula.
+The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions.
+In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contributions investment gains or losses, and any required fees.